Table of contents

 Profit margins are not visible to visitors, as they are not visible in the data layer.

-There are no additional costs associated with profit tracking when you set it up yourself.
-If you want to use our specialists, only the setup fee is a one-time fee!
+There are no additional costs associated with Profit Tracking when you set it up yourself.
+When you want to use our specialists, only the setup costs are applicable once!

 Log in to Google Cloud Console, go to your dashboard and create a new project.